asamallab/StockMarkNetIndicator/README.md

 		(2) ./louvain-generic/louvain ./temp/$folder/graph.bin -w ./temp/$folder/graph.weights >& ./temp/$folder/graph.tree

 ### The following MATLAB 2020a program can be used to compute different traditional market indicators:
-* analysis_matlab.m : Matlab code to generate index log-returns, mean market correlation, GARCH volatility, minimum risk Markowitz portfolio.
+* analysis_matlab.m: Matlab code to generate index log-returns, mean market correlation, GARCH volatility, minimum risk Markowitz portfolio.
 The moving epochs and the price time series are the input parameters to code.

 ## Data description:

-* The data was collected from the public domain of Yahoo finance database for two stock markets in two different countries, namely, USA S&P-500 index for 194 stocks and Japanese Nikkei-225 index for 165 stocks spanning a 32-year period from 2 January 1985 (02-01-1985) to 30 December 2016 (30-12-2016).
+* The data was collected from the public domain of Yahoo finance database for two stock markets in two different countries, namely, USA S&P-500 index for 194 stocks and the Japanese Nikkei-225 index for 165 stocks spanning a 32-year period from 2 January 1985 (02-01-1985) to 30 December 2016 (30-12-2016).

 * Archived folders 'USA22d22s' and 'JPN22d22s' contain cross-correlation matrices computed using non-overlapping time windows with epoch of 22 days while folders 'USA22d5s' and 'JPN22d5s' contain cross-correlation matrices computed using overlapping time windows with epoch of 22 days and overlap of 5 days.
 These cross-correlation matrices were used in the construction of the networks.
 The above-mentioned archived folder can be downloaded from :
 	(1) Folder 'USA22d22s' -  https://www.imsc.res.in/~asamal/data/StockMarkIndicators/USA22d22s.tar.gz